 - Helped many of them by providing opportunity to work with us

-A small factory in a village could transform the life of villagers more empowered.
-Today Akay- Tadas factory has expanded with a new extraction units too.
+Akay has proved that a small factory in a village could empower and transform the lives of many villagers.
+Our factory in Tadas village has now expanded with new extraction units too.
 Both Akay and Tadas village have benefited from the close association.

-Akay is trying to replicate this success in one of the poorest regions of Cambodia, South East Asian country which had suffered for long from war and famine, counted among the least developed and poorest countries with highest burden of hunger and under nutrition.
+We are trying to replicate this success in the poorest regions of Cambodia, the South East Asian country.
+They have suffered for long from the war and famine and belong among the least developed and poorest countries.
+Cambodia has the highest burden of hunger and under nutrition.
 Activities undertaken by Akay in Cambodia include :

 - Training more than 500 farmer families in cultivation

-- Training is given in water harvesting, efficient usage of locally available resources
+- Training farmers on water harvesting, efficient usage of locally available resources etc.

-- Mechanizing the farming to increase speed and large farming
+- Mechanizing the farming to increase speed and volume of farming.

-- Training to students of Agriculture in association with University of Battambang, Cambodia
+- Training the agricultural students in association with University of Battambang, Cambodia.

-- Agricultural spending leads to higher rural income and increase in both farm and non-farm employment
+- Agricultural spending led to higher rural income and increase in both farm and non-farm employment.

 - Currently, Akay’s model farm in Cambodia employs about 200 farm workers